Pathoschild/smapi-mod-dump/source/Custom Tracker/readme.md

 ## Installation
 1. **Install the latest version of [SMAPI](https://smapi.io/).**
 2. **Install the latest version of [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915).**
-3. **Download CustomTracker** from [the Releases page on GitHub](https://github.com/Esca-MMC/CustomTracker/releases), Nexus Mods, or ModDrop.
+3. **Download CustomTracker** from [the Releases page on GitHub](https://github.com/Esca-MMC/CustomTracker/releases), NexusMods, or ModDrop.
 4. **Unzip CustomTracker** into the `Stardew Valley\Mods` folder.

 ## Customization